The Raw & the Cooked (album): Production

 But the coup de grace for the sound was when Z pumped the processed and blended sample through an Auratone speaker set upside down atop another snare drum, which rattled the metal snares and gave the result some ambience and even more high end.
 The whole thing was limited slightly and then sent to a track on a roll of Ampex 456 running on a Studer A800 at 15 ips.
 Only a slight amount of reverb was added to the track later on.
 The sonic result was closer to a hollow wood block sound than any snare found on a conventional rock record, and in becoming, along with Gift's vocals, the signature of the song, it would go on to have many lives of its own subsequent to the single's run up the charts.

 Also given complex treatment on the track were the "staccato single-note lines" of the guitars, which "were actually layered six deep, with a few chords thrown in here and there.
 Some of the lines and chords were actually recorded only once, then manually triggered from a sampler during playback and mixing.
-One of the lines was also played back through an underwater pool-type speaker Z had laying around, then re-recorded to tape, giving it a muted, mysterious quality that no onboard or outboard EQ could mimic;" Z stated that "what really made the guitars stand out, though, was that as Andy [Cox] was playing to chord parts, I was slowly twisting the EQ from one extreme to the other, giving it this wah effect, so every part on the record has a very individual and unique sound.
+One of the lines was also played back through an underwater pool-type speaker Z had laying around, then re-recorded to tape, giving it a muted, mysterious quality that no onboard or outboard EQ could mimic;" David Z stated that "what really made the guitars stand out, though, was that as Andy [Cox] was playing to chord parts, I was slowly twisting the EQ from one extreme to the other, giving it this wah effect, so every part on the record has a very individual and unique sound.
 But there aren't many parts at all, so the space between them becomes part of the sound."
-Z and the band denied the label's bother that the vocals were mixed too low, with Z recalling "we just said go and listen to a Rolling Stones record, and let us know how far the vocals are up front on that."
+David Z and the band denied the label's bother that the vocals were mixed too low, with David Z recalling "we just said go and listen to a Rolling Stones record, and let us know how far the vocals are up front on that."